icon-project/goloop/doc/icon_chainscore_api.md

 ### setDelegation

-Delegate some amount of stake to P-Reps.
+Delegates some amount of stake to P-Reps.

 - Maximum number of P-Reps to delegate is 100
 - The transaction which has duplicated P-Rep addresses will be failed